dome9/dome9_tools/dome9_s3_logger/README.md

 ### Prerequisites

-Cloud assets needed to install the stack
+The following cloud assets and conditions are prerequisites to the deployment

 * S3 Bucket for Logging before deploying the CloudFormation template.
+* Deploy CFT in us-east-1 (N. Virgina) Region (current beta limitation)

 ### Installing